The face was changed, yet the hand was known.

 - Ensures Node.js is available - downloads portable v20 from

-nodejs.orgto~/.vscode/if absent, broadening the victim pool to machines without an existing Node environment. - Writes the VSCode workspace folder name to
+nodejs.orgto~/.vscode/if absent, broadening the victim pool to machines without an existing Node environment. - Writes the VS Code workspace folder name to

 ~/.vscode/<foldername>.txt- a victim source-tracking artifact that identifies which lure repository triggered the compromise. - Downloads